zhulik/pal/README.md

   - Pal is aware of other IoC tools and application frameworks, so it tries to coexist with them rather than conflict.

+- Testability:
+  - Pal should provide tools to simplify testing as much as possible.[TODO]

 - Safety:
   - When following simple rules, pal never explodes in runtime in the middle of the night.
 It will only explode during initialization, so you can catch it immediately after deployment.
 Unfortunately, we can't check everything in